 Although it's far superior to its predecessor in a number of different ways, certain issues prevent it from being a one-stop shop for all your digital marketing data needs.

 Universal Google Analytics has been around for a long time, and many websites have a decade's worth of data or more.

-Unfortunately, Google Analytics reports can't import this historical data directly into your GA4 account.
+Unfortunately, Google Analytics reports can't import this historical data directly into your GA4 account (but don't miss our list of Google Analytics alternatives as some of they might).
 There are ways to get around it, but it requires a little technical proficiency, which not everyone is comfortable with.